azer/notebook/ideas/web-browser.md

 Major web browsers are profitable by delegating search all together.
 At this point, let's look at the use cases of a search engine:

 * Converting a human friendly input to a url ("welsfargo" -> "wellsfargo.com")
 * Find a content you already know ("coursera music theory")
 * Answering an actual question ("what's the weather like?")
 * Document search ("music theory" -> 9 million results about music theory)

+The first version of this web browser will cover only the first use case, understanding human inputs and taking the user directly to the website without involving any third party search engine.

+In other words, a user entering "basecamp" will not be taken in to a page full of advertise given by Basecamp competitors, and 4 million search results.
+A user entering "basecamp" to the address bar will be taken to "basecamp.com" directly, leveraging the dataset embedded into the browser itself.

+This will be done within the browser itself in the first stages of the company, and evolve into its own platform tackling more search problems in the future.
+See [Strategy](#strategy) section for more.

 ## See it in action

 ![](https://github.com/azer/fathomecat/blob/main/screencasts/browsing-800.gif?raw=true)

+# Market

+It can easily sound like a **terrible idea** to build a web browser, given;

+* They're free since Microsoft distributing IE with Windows
+* It takes an army of engineers to build the rendering engine of the web browser.
+* Google dominates the market from both browser and search engine sides.
+* A giant like Mozilla is slowly dying.

+The **status-quo** is indeed looks like a bloody market, and it makes really sense why we ended up at this point:

+* It didn't make sense to maintain different rendering engines for each new web browser.
+This wasted lots of resources, given each engine needed to keep up with rapidly inflated specifications for number of standards.
+* Mozilla directed its resources on perfecting their platform, not the product.
+* Product problems were delegated to extension market place, highly insecure and inefficient.
+* Google interpreted the user patterns perfectly and converted them to simple & high impact products / features immediately.
+* Google leveraged Apple's rendering engine to build its own browser, prioritizing that its search engine would be the default interface of the internet.
+This has been a huge success for both Google.

+While Google has been enjoying its huge success in such a way discouraging anybody who would attempt to compete with them, is it really strong?

+* No new product will beat Google, by competing with it, doing what it does in a similar way.
+* The fragility of Google is in the core of it;
+  * Its web browser have to target millions of people, from a tour guide in Eastern Sahara desert to a startup founder in LA.
+  * Its web browser has to be designed in away that somebody typing "basecamp" to their address bar has to be shown a full page of advertise, instead of browser taking the user directly to the Basecamp product.
+This is an **unconscious friction** with direct influence on Google's revenue.
+  * Chrome's marketplace was very promising at the beginning but party is over for the developers.
+Google shifted to security-first policy, and implemented really aggressive bots to delete extensions unless their authors are willing to fight back periodically.
+  * This shift also makes sense for Google, as the web browser for them is just an interface for the search engine.
+It doesn't really have to satisfy the needs of the power users.
+  * This positioning keeps Google away from a competition targeting special group of users.
+Google will not be able to undo dozens of high-level decisions made several decades ago which doesn't make any sense for some of us today.
+  * This positioning also keeps Google away from a competition to make users need search engines *less*.
+Firefox is also in the same position, as its revenue is based on sending users to Google, as well.
+* Apart from Google, there is a potential trend to build web browsers targeting privacy specifically.
+As I've described earlier in the [Security](#security) section, it's hard to claim being a privacy friendly web browser or being a privacy friendly search engine, without looking at the holistic user-story end-to-end.

 # Strategy

 ## Previous Strategy (Failure)

 In the last attempt, I was quickly allured by search problems and dropped ball on working on the browser itself.
 While there was a traction and interest to use the web browser MVP I released, I stopped working on the browser, and instead, started building the platform that would enpower the search engine.

 That was a mistake and led me to failure quickly for following reasons;
 * It was really hard to acquire users for this data-collection platform in contrast to the web browser
 * To acquire users, I had to build too many irrelevant features to grow my dataset (bookmarking)
 * The acquired users weren't interested in the overall direction